 Applications may be obtained by downloading the CPBD Candidate Handbook.

 Exams, Fees and Duration:

-Application fees are $50.
-Fees are non refundable.
-Once approved, the Applicant is listed on the NCBDC roster as a Candidate.
+The application fee is $50 and is nonrefundable.
+Once approved, applicants are listed as a Candidate.
 Candidates may begin the exam process at any time.
-Candidates have 36 months from the date of approval to start the examination process.
-Once the first exam is taken, all Candidates have 36 months from the date of the first exam to successfully complete all ten exams.
+Candidates have 36 months from the date of approval to start and successfully complete all five exams.

 Fees may be paid by check or credit/debit card (VISA, MC, Discover, American Express).

 Using the application and supporting documents, applicants must display at least six years of engagement in the professional practice of building design (minimum 20 hours per week).

 One year of education from a college, university or technical institute is equivalent to one year of experience.
 A maximum of three years of education may be substituted for experience.